- Clinical Interests

 Farrah J. Mateen, MD, PhD is an Associate Professor of Neurology at Harvard Medical School.

 She is originally from Saskatchewan, Canada where she received her medical degree (2005).
 She pursued adult neurology training at the Mayo Clinic in Minnesota (American Board of Psychiatry and Neurology, 2009) and a Fellowship in Medical Ethics at Harvard University (2008).
-Dr. Mateen's clinical and research fellowship training was at the Johns Hopkins Hospital (2012), supported by the American Brain Foundation.
+Dr. Mateen's clinical and research fellowship training in neuroimmunology and neurological infections was at the Johns Hopkins Hospital (2012), supported by the American Brain Foundation.
 Dr. Mateen completed her doctoral studies in International Health at the Johns Hopkins University (2014) as a Sommer Scholar.

 Dr. Mateen's clinical practice is dedicated to multiple sclerosis and neuromyelitis optica where she enjoys seeing patients with diagnostically and therapeutically complex conditions.
 She leads a clinical trial funded by the National MS Society on light therapy for MS-related fatigue.
 She also performs research on other aspects of MS, ADEM (acute disseminated encephalomyelitis), and related disorders.

-Dr. Mateen is principal investigator of the Bhutan Epilepsy Project, a multi-country study of a smartphone-based electroencephalogram (EEG), through the support of the Charles Hood Foundation.
-Her work includes collaborations throughout Africa and Asia on vulnerable populations such as refugees.
+Dr. Mateen is principal investigator of the Bhutan Epilepsy Project, a multi-country study of a smartphone-based electroencephalogram (EEG), through the support of the Charles Hood Foundation, the National Institutes of Health, and others.
+Her work includes collaborations throughout Africa and Asia.

 - Research Summary